-One of the important functions of the cruciate ligament is to prevent forward and backward sliding of the femur on the tibia bone, also known as drawer motion
+- One of the important functions of the cruciate ligament is to prevent backward sliding of the femur on the tibia bone, also known as drawer motion

-- Above is a photo of a front view of the stifle joint in a dog illustrating the cranial cruciate ligament (labeled C) and the front horn of the medial meniscus (labeled M), which is a cartilage pad located within the stifle joint that is commonly damaged with cruciate ligament tears.
+This front view of the canine stifle joint illustrates the cranial cruciate ligament (labeled C) and the medial meniscus (labeled M), which is a cartilage pad located within the stifle joint.
+This pad is commonly torn in dogs with cruciate ligament rupture.

 Wagon Model Used to Explain Instability of the Knee Joint

 The tibial plateau of a dog’s stifle is sloped (see illustration left).
 Understanding the importance of the tibial slope when the cranial cruciate ligament is torn is somewhat difficult.
 We therefore present a model of a wagon on a hill, which is tied to a post with a rope.
 The slope of the hill represents the tibial plateau, the wagon represents the femur bone, and the rope represents the cranial cruciate ligament.
 If the rope is torn, the wagon will roll down the hill (see fig below).
 Likewise, when cranial cruciate ligament is torn the femur bone slides down the slope of the tibial plateau.
 When surface that the wagon is placed on is leveled and weight is put in the wagon, it does not to roll backward (see fig below).
 In the dog, the tibial plateau leveling osteotomy levels the slope of the tibial plateau so that the femur no longer slides down the plateau.
 Thus a dynamically stable joint is created even when no cruciate ligament is present.